AlexCharlton/glls/README.md

 ### Shaders
     [record] (shader TYPE SOURCE INPUTS OUTPUTS UNIFORMS PROGRAM)

 Used to represent shaders.
-Returned by `defshader` and `create-shader`.
+Returned by `define-shader` and `create-shader`.
 It should not typically be necessary to access the slots of this record.

-    [macro] (defshader NAME GLLS-SHADER)
+    [macro] (define-shader NAME GLLS-SHADER)

 Defines, for syntax and run-time, a new `shader` named `NAME`.
 The (unquoted) form `GLLS-SHADER` should conform to language defined in the section [The glls shader language](#the-glls-shader-language).
 Before shaders are used, they must be compiled by OpenGL with `compile-shader`.